joesidley/react-resume-template-main/README.md

 View a [live demo here.](https://react-resume-template-main-zeta.vercel.app/)

-If you would like to bootstrap this code yourself, download the file, and move in the command line to the file location
+If you would like to bootstrap this code yourself, download the entire repo, and move in the command line to the 'react-resume-template-main' directory location

 then call yarn install